Kyiv: Kyivan Rus'

 The city of Kyiv stood on the trade route between the Varangians and the Greeks.
 In 968 the nomadic Pechenegs attacked and then besieged the city.
 By 1000 CE the city had a population of 45,000.
+According to Thietmar of Merseburg, who described Kyiv in his chronicle from 1017, during that time the city had over 400 churches and 8 markets.
+Its significance as the capital of Rus' was underlined by large-scale construction projects, such as the erection of St. Sophia Cathedral by Yaroslav the Wise.

+During the period of feudal divisions in Rus', Kyiv retained its special meaning and became an object of numerous campaigns by various princes.
+Between 1146 and 1246 the city changed hands 47 times, being ruled by 24 princes, and in 35 cases their tenure lasted less than a year.
 In March 1169, Grand Prince Andrey Bogolyubsky of Vladimir-Suzdal sacked Kyiv, leaving the old town and the prince's hall in ruins.
 He took many pieces of religious artwork – including the Theotokos of Vladimir icon – from Vyshhorod.
 In 1203, Prince Rurik Rostislavich and his Kipchak allies captured and burned Kyiv.
 In the 1230s, the city was besieged and ravaged several times by different Rus princes.
 The city had not recovered from these attacks when, in 1240, the Mongol invasion of Rus', led by Batu Khan, completed the destruction of Kyiv.

 Golden Horde period

-These events had a profound effect on the future of the city and on the culture of Kyivan Rus'.
-Before Bogolyubsky's pillaging, Kyiv had had a reputation as one of the largest cities in the world, with a population of about 35,000–40,000 inhabitants "before the Mongol invasion" (according to Orest Subtelny), or 36,000–50,000 "at the end of the twelfth century" (according to Janet L. B. Martin).
+The Mongol conquest had a profound effect on the future of the city and on the culture of Kyivan Rus'.
+Kyiv had had a reputation as one of the largest cities in the world, with a population of about 35,000–40,000 inhabitants "before the Mongol invasion" (according to Orest Subtelny), or 36,000–50,000 "at the end of the twelfth century" (according to Janet L. B. Martin).
+Deprived of its own dynasty, under the Golden Horde Kyiv was ruled according to yarlyks issued by Mongol rulers, but its princes only nominally controlled the city, barely appearing there.

 In the early 1320s, a Lithuanian army led by Grand Duke Gediminas defeated a Slavic army led by Stanislav of Kyiv at the Battle on the Irpen' River and conquered the city.
 The Tatars, who also claimed Kyiv, retaliated in 1324–1325, so while Kyiv was ruled by a Lithuanian prince, it had to pay tribute to the Golden Horde.
 Finally, as a result of the Battle of Blue Waters in 1362, Algirdas, Grand Duke of Lithuania, incorporated Kyiv and surrounding areas into the Grand Duchy of Lithuania.